 However, despite being a strong landmark in California, the San Jose Flea Market has lost some of its shine over the past years.
 There are better vintage and antique markets in the Bay Area and the days where it was considered one of the best flea markets in California for vintage and antiques are long gone, too.
-It is not anymore the community flea market it used to be, where local merchants and artisans showcased their wares and second hand treasures to visiting customers, but instead, it has slowly drifted to what most seasoned flea market shoppers consider a cheap swap meet.
+It is not anymore the community flea market it used to be.
+Local merchants and artisans showcased their wares and second-hand treasures to visiting customers, but nowadays San Jose flea market is what most seasoned flea market shoppers consider a cheap swap meet.

 The San Jose Flea Market has lost some of its shine

 And after battling through a jungle of car stereos, embossed leather belts, California cropped t-shirts, video games & DVDs, Mexican crockery, and ready-made products, even the most motivated shopper would give up the idea of finding there something worth of interest at the San Jose Flea Market.

-Visitors of the San Jose Flea Market who are however willing to rummage through piles of junk and knockoff products from Mexico and China, might be able to find some steals.
+However, visitors of the San Jose Flea Market who are willing to rummage through piles of junk and knockoff products might be able to find some steals.
 But if finding a hidden gem or anything of monetary value is already a difficult task in a “renowned” flea market, it is almost mission impossible at the San Jose Flea Market: the place is extremely big and it’s difficult to figure out where you are or where the stuff you want is, particularly if you’re a newbie to this swap meet.

-If you’re looking for anything from household goods to new commercial items, then I’d I would recommend the San Jose Flea Market anytime, since it caters to a wide variety of products and interests.
-But really nothing more.
+However, if you are looking for anything from household goods to new commercial items, then the San José Flea Market is the place to go.

 The redeeming factor of the San Jose Flea Market is to be found in another part of the flea market: down the Farmers Market’s avenue.

 The Farmers Market at the San Jose Flea Market